• Content Library

 Do you ever wake up in the morning with that “I don’t want to go into work today…” feeling?
 I have those days… we all do!

-There’s days that you work on jobs and the director isn’t very nice, the job is difficult or less inspiring or everything seems to be going wrong.
+There are days that you work on jobs and the director isn’t very nice, the job is difficult or less inspiring or everything seems to be going wrong.
 You thought it was going to be amazing and it didn’t live up to your expectations.

 Do I have a lot of those days?
 No, but I do have them.
 I have them about a handful of times a year.

 What do I do?
-I jump out of bed with a spring in my step, ready-to-rumble because this is my life!
-And I absolutely love being a cinematographer, love being on a film set and love working with a team to get the very best results and solve problems together when we’re stuck.
+I jump out of bed with a spring in my step, ready to rumble because this is my life!
+And I absolutely love being a cinematographer, love being on a film set, and love working with a team to get the very best results and solve problems together when we’re stuck.

 Footage of me at 5am – (don’t mention the Christmassy wallpaper)

-Have a listen this podcast.
 In it, I tell people one technique I have learned to change the whole vibe of the set, to ooze positivity and good vibes from the moment you walk on!
 That’s your first step in avoiding being stuck.

 Everything must feel like you’re doing it for the first time in order to keep you on your toes and keep exploring.
 What’s that phrase – “What would you attempt if you knew you couldn’t fail?”
 That’s why I’m constantly challenging myself to do new things.
 For me, that’s the key to an exciting and fulfilling career.